EXTRA GP APPOINTMENTS AVAILABLE FOR WALSALL PATIENTS

-NHS Walsall Clinical Commissioning Group (CCG) has worked with local GPs to create four Hubs based at Darlaston Health Centre, Pinfold Health Centre, Broadway Medical Practice and (Portland Medical Practice from 11.1.2018).
+NHS Walsall Clinical Commissioning Group (CCG) has worked with local GPs to create four Hubs based at Darlaston Health Centre, Pinfold Health Centre, Broadway Medical Practice and Portland Medical Practice.
 The Hubs are currently run by a group of local GPS.

 Since launching the service in December 2017 and up until May 2018, more than 15,500 patients have accessed the service.

 - 6.30pm – 9pm weekdays (all four Hubs)

 - 10am – 3pm weekends (excluding Darlaston Health Centre & Portland Medical Practice)

 - 11am – 1.30pm Bank Holidays (all four Hubs)

 However, people will only be seen if they have booked an appointment.

 How can I book one of these appointments?

 A dedicated number has been set up and appointments can be booked by calling: 01922 501999 during the following times:

 - 10am – 3pm weekends